lah-rb/tall_grass/README.md

 # tall_grass: A Pokemon D&D Adventure Aid
 ## Purpose of the Repository
-This is a side project to help build programming skills and have some fun along the way!
+This is a side project intended to help build Ruby programming skills and have some fun along the way!
 The primary purpose of tall_grass is to generate pokemon and relevant information for encounters during adventures.
 The secondary purpose of tall_grass is to act as a way to hold campaign relevant information such as a parsable pokedex, smaller area localized dex, save states, and game play documents such as the play through narration and a printable pokedex.

 Note: If the behavior of this program acts unexpectedly please contact me through GitHub and I will work to fix it.
 Provided with no warranty.
 Unsure of compatibility with Windows.